 LEED ratings include certified, silver, gold or platinum.
 Pacific has seven LEED-certified buildings.

-The Pacific University Library in Forest Grove, built in 2005, was the first LEED-certified building on any of Pacific’s campuses, earning a silver rating.
+The Pacific University Library in Forest Grove, built in 2005, was the first LEED-certified building on any of Pacific’s campuses.

-LEED-certified silver and gold buildings now represent 41% of the university’s total floor area.
+LEED-certified buildings now represent 41 percent of the university’s total floor area.
 Work is underway to reduce energy consumption in existing buildings that are yet to be LEED certified, with a goal of bringing those buildings to LEED energy standards and beyond.

 On campus, several builidings have undergone upgrades that aid the university lower emission outputs.